A residual-based finite element surrogate solver for elliptic partial differential equations: FD-CON: Finite Difference Convolutional Operator Network

-We consider FD-CON first.
-Let $\mathcal{V}_I$ be the set of interior grid nodes and $\mathcal{V}_B$ the set of boundary grid nodes.
+Let $\mathcal{V}_I$ denote the set of interior grid nodes and $\mathcal{V}_B$ the set of boundary grid nodes.
 We reorder the nodes so that interior nodes come first, followed by boundary nodes.
 Accordingly, a grid function is written as